Bereketo/MeTTa-dsa-operations/README.md

 - **Removing Duplicates**: Eliminates duplicate elements from a list.
 - **Mapping and Filtering**: Applies functions to elements and filters lists based on predicates.
 - **Reversing and Sorting**: Reverses the order of elements and sorts the list.
+- **Foldr** : Accumulates a result by applying a function to each element and an accumulator from right to left
+- and more ...
 ### Example Usage

 - **Length of a List**